OliveTreeBible/Xamarin.Transitions/README.md

 iOS | [![NuGet Status](http://img.shields.io/nuget/v/OliveTree.Transitions.iOS.svg?style=flat)](https://www.nuget.org/packages/OliveTree.Transitions.iOS/)
 Other | At this point, platform implementations have only been done for Android and iOS.
 UWP is my personal highest priority, but it and other platforms may require community work.

+## Why Not `Xamarin.Forms.Animation`?
+Xamarin Forms provides a common animation API, especially powerful with its `async`/`await` structure and extensibility.
+For many apps, it may be all that is necessary. **However**, it operates by setting up its own timing and modifying native view propertiies as it goes.
+This means the platform's hardware acceleration around animations can't be leveraged.
+Our experience was a sluggish feel that didn't "pop" the way a native app would.

 ## Example
 To automatically animate the opacity of an element, simply add the transition to its attached property.
 Any property changes will then be animated according to the declaration.